wentout/mnemonica/TypeScript.md

 ## (default) way to go with typings

-So, getting from the README.md as a starting point, the main method of the library is `.define`, here is how it works:
+So, getting from the README.md as a starting point, the main method of the library is `define`, here is how it works:

 ```js